facebookresearch/dino/README.md

+:new: Please check out our most recent project in this line of work: [DINOv2](https://github.com/facebookresearch/dinov2)

 # Self-Supervised Vision Transformers with DINO

 PyTorch implementation and pretrained models for DINO.
 For details, see **Emerging Properties in Self-Supervised Vision Transformers**.